w3c-ccg/vcalm/CONTRIBUTING.md

 - Use less than 50 characters

 ### Pull request branches
-If going to be editing can either make a fork or can ask for editing access to the repo If making a significant change, always make a new branch.
+To begin editing, you can make a fork or ask for editing access to the repo.
-It is advisable to put username in the branch name.
+If making a significant change, always make a new branch.
-- This makes it easier to know which branches to delete.
+It is generally advisable to put your username in the branch name; this makes it easier to know which branches to prune over time.

 ### Pull request descriptions

-This issue number should be included the PR description.
+Any associated issue number(s) should be included the PR description.

-There is automation which adds preview and diff links added to the description.
+There is automation which adds `preview` and `diff` links to the PR description.
-This is done using a library called "PR Preview", which is configured in pr-preview.json.
+This is done through GitHub "CI" or "Continuous Integration" by a library called `PR-Preview`, which is configured in `.pr-preview.json`.

-*Note: Some things are broken in preview & diff: images, rending of API files*
+***Note:** Some things are broken in preview & diff, such as images and rendering of API files*

 ### Pull request reviewers
 Reviewers should be added by the pull requester.